intltechventures/Consulting.Project.Tools/Wisdom/RulesOfMeeks.md

-\#5xx - On The Art of Management
+\#5xx - On The Art of Managing a Business
 ====

-\#501 - Misplaced assumptions are at the root of all fuck-ups
+\#501 - Misplaced assumptions are the root of all fuck-ups

-\#502 - An employee's Appraisal/Review is the time to praise - not correct, unless you want to extinguish what may remain of their enthusiasm for the job.